EQUIP: The Mission of the Christian Research Institute ~ by Hank Hanegraaff

 This brings us to the “I” in EQUIP, which stands for integrity.
 Recall Paul’s admonition: “Watch your life and doctrine closely.
 Persevere in them, because if you do, you will save both yourself and your hearers” (1 Tim.
 4;16, emphases added).
 As a Christian organization, we are committed to integrity in both practice and doctrine.

 With regard to practice, we are committed to integrity in business and finance.
-CRI adheres to the regulations set by secular institutions such as the IRS and the Better Business Bureau and adheres to further standards set by the Evangelical Counsel for Financial Accountability (ECFA).
+CRI adheres to the regulations set by secular institutions such as the IRS and the Better Business Bureau.
 CRI’s board of directors has established additional standards that ensure fiscal accountability.
 For example, CRI authors may not receive royalties on books, tapes, or materials sold through the ministry.

 With regard to principle, CRI is committed to doctrinal integrity no matter what the cost.
 I have often said that had I known in advance what I would face as a result of writing Christianity in Crisis, I probably would not have had the courage to continue.
 While some may think that statement expresses cowardice, what my battered heart was saying was that often God leads us into circumstances step by step, because if we were able to see what lay ahead in terms of suffering and slander, even our steely determination and fiercest resolve would prove inadequate.
 That’s why God gives us the grace we need exactly when it’s needed, and often not a moment before.
 While the financial cost of our stand has been staggering, the spiritual rewards in terms of transformed hearts and minds have been well worth that cost.